-If you wish to plant the tree(s) yourself, or hire a local landscape professional to do so, you must first obtain a free-of-charge permit for planting from our office to ensure compliance with city ordinance regarding tree species and specific planting locations.
+If you wish to plant the tree(s) yourself, or hire a local landscape professional to do so, you must first obtain a street tree right-of-way permit to ensure compliance with city ordinance regarding tree species and specific planting locations.

 Long Term Care

 By agreeing to have a tree(s) planted on the public right-of-way adjacent to your property, you are also agreeing to provide the necessary day to day and long-term care of the tree.
 Such care includes regular watering, pest control, mulching and pruning by a tree service who employs certified arborist(s) to perform such work.
 Tree-lined streets contribute to your property and to the quality of life in Puyallup in many positive ways.
 Your assistance in planting and maintaining city-owned trees is very much appreciated!
 If you have any questions or need further assistance, contact our office at 253-864-4165.

 Street Tree - Pruning Information